 Elena Pavlova just made the worst travel mistake of her life.
 Before setting off for her dream vacation to Europe, she neglected to check the entry requirements for Switzerland.
-Then she managed to board her Swiss Air International flight (SWISS) to Zurich with an invalid passport for her itinerary.
+Then she managed to board her Swiss Air International flight (SWISS) to Zurich with an invalid passport for her itinerary to the Schengen area.
 Not surprisingly, her vacation plans came to a screeching halt when she landed.
 She was denied entry and border police took her into custody.

 Now Pavlova is asking why SWISS allowed her to board the plane with an invalid passport in the first place.
 And she’s demanding that the airline share the $3,000 cost of this travel mistake.

 This case comes just in time to send a warning to travelers currently planning their summer vacations.
 It’s critical to know and possess the required entry documents for your intended destination.
 If you don’t, you too may take an unpleasant international round-trip odyssey — no vacation and no refund included.

 Her worst travel mistake?
 Planning a trip with an invalid passport

 At the beginning of the year, Pavlova noticed some fabulous deals to Paris in March.
 So she decided to plan a visit to see her friends in the City of Lights.
 She booked her flights directly through the Lufthansa website.
 The best rate was on SWISS, a codeshare and connecting flight through Zurich.